Media strategy, content creation, social media, relationships with U.S. media, Korean economics and politics

 The Washington Post, Hyundai Motor Co.

 Frank Ahrens joined BGR Public Relations in January 2014.
 He uses his many years of experience in Washington and overseas to guide clients through the challenges they face online and in dealing with major media outlets.
 He helps BGR’s domestic and international clients avoid the pitfalls of cross-cultural communications and business customs.
-Frank has designed attention-getting digital media products for BGR clients and arranged interviews with top-tier media.
+Frank has created attention-getting digital media products for BGR clients, run digital campaigns and arranged interviews with top-tier media, including Fox News, The Washington Post and major wire services.
+Op-eds by clients have appeared in the New York Times, the Washington Post and the Wall Street Journal.

 Frank has designed and delivered corporate training seminars for industry-leading companies to help them bridge the East-West culture gap, for both U.S. businesses entering the Korean market and Korean businesses operating in the U.S.

-Frank is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” the story of his three years as the only American at Hyundai Motor headquarters in Seoul, South Korea, and his rules on doing business in Confucian East Asia.
+Frank is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” the story of his three years as the only American at Hyundai Motor headquarters in Seoul.
+It was named a Best Book of 2016 by the New York Post.

-Frank previously worked for 18 years as an editor and reporter at the Washington Post.
-He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries, tracking media policy on the Hill and at the Federal Communications Commission.
-As an editor, Frank managed a team of eight reporters with a diverse range of beats.
+Prior to Hyundai, Frank worked for 18 years as an editor and reporter at the Washington Post.
+He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries.
 Frank appeared frequently as a media industry expert on CNBC, MSNBC, PBS and other networks.

-Frank attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
-Frank lives in the Washington, D.C., area with his wife and daughters.
+He attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
+He lives in the Washington, D.C., area with his wife and daughters.